ikedam/quickfix15156/README.md

 What's this?
 ------------

-This plugin is quick fix for [Jenkins-15156](https://issues.jenkins-ci.org/browse/JENKINS-15156), "Builds disappear from build history after completion".
+This plugin is a quick fix for [Jenkins-15156](https://issues.jenkins-ci.org/browse/JENKINS-15156), "Builds disappear from build history after completion".
+This fixes the problem appearing in multi-configuration projects.

 How does this work?
 -------------------